-Source: Authors’ own analysis of the European Social Survey
+Source: Authors’ own analysis of the European Social Survey.

-The solid line in Figure 4.3 represents the seasonally adjusted monthly unemployment rate from Central Statistics Office (CS0) and the points represent the monthly proportion of respondents supporting income redistribution in Ireland, with size proportional to the number of respondents.
-The dotted line shows the 3-month moving average of the support for redistribution.
+The solid line in Figure 4.3 represents the seasonally adjusted monthly unemployment rate from the Central Statistics Office (CSO) and the points represent the monthly proportion of respondents supporting income redistribution in Ireland, with size proportional to the number of respondents.
+The dotted line shows the three-month moving average of the support for redistribution.
 Although based on a limited number of observations, the sharp increase and decline in unemployment rates is not clearly accompanied by comparable changes in support, at least in visual examination of these two trends.
-The patterns in Figures 4.2 and 4.3 suggest that large structural changes in the need for income supports may influence support for redistribution within social classes, smaller short-term fluctuations in unemployment do not affect support levels
+The patterns in Figures 4.2 and 4.3 suggest that large structural changes in the need for income supports may influence support for redistribution within social classes; smaller short-term fluctuations in unemployment do not affect support levels.